Buy Hosting Before Watching This

 SiteGround$3.99/month$47.88 (1 year)$14.99/month

-Most companies require 3–4 years upfront payment to get that low rate, and when it renews, the price jumps by 200%–400%!
+Most companies require 3–4 years upfront payment to get that low rate, and renewal prices often jump by 200%–400%!

-Here are some common marketing tactics hosting companies use to manipulate beginners:
+Here are some tactics hosting companies use to mislead beginners:

-• In reality, you must pay for 3–4 years upfront.
+You might think you’re paying monthly, but you actually must pay 3–4 years upfront.

-• But renewal prices are often hidden until checkout.
+Promo prices look attractive, but renewal rates are often hidden until checkout.

-• During checkout, you’re offered extras like SSL, backups, security tools — many of which should be free or bundled.
+Checkout can include extras like SSL, backups, or security tools — many should be free or bundled.

 ✅ Honest Hosting Recommendations (2025)

-After testing multiple providers, here are my top picks:
+After testing multiple providers, these are my top picks based on the real price of buying hosting:

 🔥 Final Advice Before You Buy Hosting

-• Always check the renewal price, not just the promo price.
+• Always check the real price buy hosting, not just the promo price.

 • Avoid committing to 3–4 years unless you’re confident.

-• Use a host with a 30-day refund policy just in case.
+• Use a host with a 30-day refund policy for safety.

 🔗 Recommended Hosting (Affiliate Links)

-Note: Some links above are affiliate links, which means I may earn a commission if you buy through them.
-This helps support my content — at no extra cost to you.
+Note: Some links above are affiliate links.
+I may earn a commission if you buy through them, at no extra cost to you.